ChanghoPaeon/book_review/The Art of Readable Code/Chapter01.md

 ## Chapter 1.
-Code Should Be Eash to Understand
+Code Should Be Easy to Understand

 - key idea: Code should be easy to understand